augmentable-dev/tickgit/README.md

 #### Coming Soon

-- [ ] TODO history - get a better send of how old TODOs are, when they were introduced and by whom
+- [ ] History - get a better sense of how old TODOs are, when they were introduced and by whom
-- [ ] TODO context - more visibility into the lines of code _around_ a TODO for greater context
+- [ ] Context - more visibility into the lines of code _around_ a TODO for greater context

 ### Tickets